 ./aw-qt binary in the installation directory (either from your terminal or on Windows by double-clicking).
 You now should see an icon appear in your system tray.

-You should now also have the web interface running at localhost:5600 and will in a few minutes be able to view your data in the Activity view!
+You should now also have the web interface running at localhost:5600 and within a few minutes be able to view your data in the Activity view!

 If you want more advanced ways to run ActivityWatch (including running it without aw-qt), check out the “Running” section of Installing from source.